Clallam County profile

 (Source: Employment Security Department)

-Current industry employment statistics are available on the Labor area summaries page.
+Current industry employment statistics are available on the Labor area summaries page on ESD’s labor market information website.

 For historical industry employment data, contact an economist.